iArcanic/hbcs-cw1/security-and-usability-trade-offs-report.md

 ### 6.2.1 Display data policies clearly

 Before any interaction with ChatGPT, a clear data handling dialog should be displayed to inform them of any data processing operations.
-The aim is to provide a structured explanation on the types of user data being collected, the actions in the processing stage, how it is stored within OpenAI's servers, and if it is being shared to third parties.
+The aim is to provide a structured explanation of the types of user data being collected, the actions in the processing stage, how it is stored within OpenAI's servers, and if it is being shared with third parties.
 Rather than the user having to read a long terms and conditions document, an opt-in consent to data handling should be displayed.

 ### 6.2.2 Flag any dangerous user activity

 Flagging can help lower the probability that a user carries out harmful real-world activities.
-The idea of responsible use of a system with AI capabilities should be nurtured, and this can be achieved by utilising the training model of ChatGPT along with input from experts to identify conversation paths which leads to the generation of harmful content.
+The idea of responsible use of a system with AI capabilities should be nurtured, and this can be achieved by utilising the training model of ChatGPT along with input from experts to identify conversation paths that lead to the generation of harmful content.
 In such cases, ChatGPT should recognise and notify users to discourage any unethical use of AI.
 The automated flagging system should also constantly alert OpenAI if such instances are detected.

 ### 6.2.3 Prevent loopholes of jailbreaks

 The discovery of the large language model (LLM) exploits [@coolaj862023] requires patching against loopholes.
 A testing program, involving experts in the field, can be conducted to identify any flaws within ChatGPT's model.
 When these vulnerabilities are documented, these can be addressed by having the system undergo continuous improvement – ensuring that any loopholes that do exist are closed.

 # 7 Appendices

 ## 7.1 Appendix 1